ExAdverso/yandex_praktikum_data_analysis_projects/README.md

-# Yandex.Praktikum data analysys projects
+# Yandex.Praktikum data analysis projects
 Repository containing portfolio of data analysis projects completed during the training courses at at <a href="https://praktikum.yandex.ru/">Yandex.Praktikum</a>.
 Presented in the form of Jupyter Notebooks and readme markdown files.

 <table width=100% valign=top >